rana2hin/University-Search-App/docs/ROADMAP.md

 -   **[Feature] Persist User Settings**:
     -   Use `localStorage` to save the user's selected state filters and active tab (List/Map) between browser sessions.
-    -   **Note**: Persisting the AI cache in `localStorage` can also be done but will be superseded by the medium-term backend goal.

 -   **[Performance] List View Optimization**:
     -   Implement list virtualization (windowing) for the university card list to improve performance when displaying a very large number of universities.